8:00 am to 5:00 pm

 BRIER PARK PROVIDES ACCESSIBLE PATH

 Having access to a safe place to walk can be an obstacle for many people who want to be active outdoors.
-The Brier Walks program encourages residents of all abilities to use Brier Park's ADA-accessible walking path, installed in the summer of 2014, and to keep track of their distance (walked or run) as a means to prevent disease and injury.
+The Brier Walks program encourages residents of all abilities to use Brier Park's ADA-accessible walking path and to keep track of their distance (walked or run) as a means to prevent disease and injury.
 The walking path and program are the first of their kind in Brier, and were made possible with support from the Verdant Health Commission.